 Atlanta in 500 Words

 While Atlanta is sprawling with towering buildings made of glass and steel, it is truly a city in the forest, dotted with expansive green spaces.
+Everyone is buzzing about the destination, including Lonely Planet.
+The travel experts named Atlanta as the only U.S. city included in its Best in Travel list for 2022.
 This urban oasis is a multi-cultural haven for residents and visitors alike, yet exudes Southern hospitality.
 Individuals from all walks of life add to the city’s charm and personality.

 Atlanta began as a railroad terminus and remains a transportation hub, but with a 21st-century, global approach.
 Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world, and 80 percent of the U.S. population lives within a two-hour flight.
 Visitors can roll into Downtown directly from the airport by riding Atlanta’s public rail system, MARTA.